almaceleste/userscripts/README.md

 #### [![](https://cdn1.iconfinder.com/data/icons/feather-2/24/external-link-16.png) External link newtaber](../../raw/master/External_link_newtaber.user.js 'install')
 This code opens external links in new tab on all sites (at the moment does not support dynamic lists of links such as search results).
 * Use settings to exclude parent, neighbor and child sites
+* Added settings to open new tab in background, set position of new tab and return to the parent tab on close

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!